×

 Apprentices are employed as full-time members of staff and typically work for an employer three to four days a week.
 One or two days a week is spent at college, studying for nationally-recognised qualifications in the same profession as the apprenticeship.

-• Apprentices must find their employer.
+• Apprentices must find their own employer.
 Check out some tips on how to find an employer below.
+If you have already applied for a post with an employer or via Workplus you must also complete an online application for the appropriate course on our website and an Employer Response Form.

 • Some employers may require GCSEs on entry.